College Factual by our College Data Analytics Team

 1,745 Full-Time Undergraduates

 Amherst College is a private not-for-profit institution situated in Amherst, Massachusetts.
-Amherst is located in a safe and convenient suburb.
+The location of Amherst is great for students who prefer living in an urban area.

 Get more details about the location of Amherst College.